Outbreak of Lung Injury Associated with E-Cigarettes/Vaping

 Click to subscribe

-The Oklahoma State Department of Health (OSDH) is participating in a national investigation of an outbreak of severe lung injury associated with e-cigarette product (devices, liquids, refill pods, and/or cartridges) use.
-The purpose of this page is to provide weekly updates on the number of confirmed and probable cases in Oklahoma as well as information regarding the status of the national investigation.
-Please see below for updated case counts and outbreak information.
-We are asking health care providers to report suspected cases based on symptoms and a history of e-cigarette use.
-Providers are encouraged to visit the information for health care professionals page for recommendations, reporting instructions, and clinical resources.
+The Oklahoma State Department of Health (OSDH) participated in a national investigation of an outbreak of severe lung injury associated with e-cigarette product (devices, liquids, refill pods, and/or cartridges) use.
+This page provides data on the number of confirmed and probable cases in Oklahoma as well as information regarding the result of the national investigation.
+Cases included patients with e-cigarette, or vaping, product use-associated lung injury (EVALI) who died or were hospitalized.
+Please see below for final case counts and outbreak information.
+Providers are encouraged to visit the Centers for Disease Control and Prevention's (CDC) information for health care professionals page for recommendations and clinical resources.
+The CDC closed data collection on February 18, 2020.

 Number of Reported Cases of Severe Lung Injury Associated with E-Cigarette Use or Vaping, Oklahoma